bvenner/categorical-semiotics/README.md

-# computational-semiotics
+# categorical-semiotics
-Writings and code examples on computational semiotics and associated efforts
+Writings and code examples on categorical semiotics and associated efforts